nickbrockett/ziglu/README.md

 # ziglu

 This service exposes the following endpoints.
-1) [GET] A list of RSS News Feed sources can be retrieved.
+1) [GET /sources] A list of RSS News Feed sources can be retrieved.
 (Comprising a Provider and a list of their News Categories with URI) e.g. http://localhost:8080/sources which demonstates a default set of providers with associated categories and links.

     [
     {
         "name": "bbc",